4th May 2022

 Statements to the African Commission on Human and Peoples’ Rights – 71st Session, May 2022

-Equality Now’s statement during the 71st Ordinary Session of the African Commission on Human and Peoples’ Rights made note of important trends and developments on the women and girls’ rights situation on the continent.
+Equality Now’s statement during the 71st Ordinary Session of the African Commission on Human and Peoples’ Rights made note of important trends and developments on women’s and girls’ rights on the continent.

 Key recommendations